juoweichen/Ant-Farm-Simulator/README.md

 Which corresponds to the following representation:
 ![image of farm](https://github.com/pootitan/lemin/blob/master/example_farm.png)

+Notes: The rooms’ names won’t necessarily be numbers, and they won’t necessarily be in the right and continuous order.
+But most importantly, a room will never start with the character L nor the character # <br/>

+If there isn’t enough data to process normally you must display ERROR<br/>

-For more example map, please check out the map under 'farm' directory.
+For more example map, please check out the map under 'farm' directory.<br/>

+## Traversal rules
+1. All ants start from 'Start' room, distination is 'End' room
+2. Each room can only contain one ant at a time. (except at ##start and ##end which can contain as many ants as necessary.)
+3. Only display the ants that moved.
+4. At each turn you can move each ant only once and through a tube (the room at the receiving end must be empty).

 ## Getting Started
 The first step is to create exectuable file by Makefile.